agajdosi/artificial_suspects/README.md

-Here's an improved version of your **README.md** with better clarity, structure, and readability:

----

 # **Artificial Suspects**

 **Artificial Suspects** is an experimental art game that explores the biases and prejudices of different AI models.